-MDA Grant Paid Procedures are surgeries that have been done and paid for by previous years Maryland Department of Agriculture Grant funding received only by your organization.
+MDA Grant Paid Procedures are surgeries that have been done and paid for by a previous Maryland Department of Agriculture Grant received by your organization.

 Other Grant Paid Procedures are surgeries that have been done and are paid for from a grant other than the Maryland Department of Agriculture Grant Funding, such as Petco Foundation, Petsmart Charities, etc.